velopaymentsapi/velo-ruby/docs/PaymentAuditServiceDeprecatedApi.md

 api_instance = VeloPayments::PaymentAuditServiceDeprecatedApi.new
 opts = {
-  payor_id: TODO, # String | The Payor ID for whom you wish to run the report.
+  payor_id: '38400000-8cf0-11bd-b23e-10b96e4ef00d', # String | The Payor ID for whom you wish to run the report.
 For a Payor requesting the report, this could be their exact Payor, or it could be a child/descendant Payor.
   start_date: Date.parse('2013-10-20'), # Date | Start date, inclusive.
 Format is YYYY-MM-DD
   end_date: Date.parse('2013-10-20') # Date | End date, inclusive.
 Format is YYYY-MM-DD
 }